-Apple has only just updated the MacBook Pro line, announcing at WWDC 2017 that its Pro laptops have been upgraded to faster Kaby Lake processors - a refresh coming just eight months after the launch of the Touch Bar MacBook Pro in October 2016.
-But not everyone is happy with the update.
+Apple last updated the MacBook Pro line on 7 June at WWDC 2017 that its Pro laptops have been upgraded to faster Kaby Lake processors - the refresh came just eight months after the launch of the Touch Bar MacBook Pro in October 2016.
+But not everyone was happy with the update.

 Many fans had been hoping that the RAM cap would be lifted to 32GB, and there were also rumours of an Apple-designed chip to improve low-power performance mode, which did not materialise.
 In this article, which will be regularly updated, we examine some of the rumours about the 2018 MacBook Pro.

 In November 2017 Apple's head of design Jony Ive admitted to being aware of the disappointment and criticism regarding the MacBook models.

 Speaking at Smithsonian Magazine's Future of Design event in Washington DC in December, (listen to the recording here), Ive said: "Absolutely, all of your feelings and feedback around the MacBook you use, we couldn't want to listen to more...
 And we hear - boy, do we hear."